 Already, in previous chapters of the book of Isaiah, he shared details of Jesus’ suffering and consequent death on a cross as an atonement for sin (see especially Isaiah chapter 53).
 Jesus paid the price for all our sins so that all who believe and put their trust in Him may go free and partake of the “sure mercies of David.”

 The psalmist wrote, “As the hart panteth after the water brooks, so panteth my soul after thee, O God” (Psalm 42:1).
 And just as a deer is driven by thirst to drink of the cool water brooks, so we, like the psalmist, should hunger and thirst after God.
-But most Christians today, especially those in the Western world, seek to quench that thirst in all the wrong places, and what they attain never really satisfies because it is not the living water that is able to give us life and renew us.
+But so many Christians today, especially those in the Western world, seek to quench that thirst in all the wrong places, and what they attain never really satisfies because it is not the living water that is able to give us life and renew us.

 The Gospel has been with us for a very long time, but of the world’s population, relatively few have chosen to dip into that water of life.
 The Scripture beckons, “the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely” (Revelation 22:17).
 Though the offer is made to all, there are so few who seem to listen.
 Consequently, so many choose to live in a perpetual drought, fearing the water of life that is able to save men’s souls.